Experienced Wrongful Death Attorney

 - The pain and suffering resulting from the person’s death may also be recovered under C.R.S. § 13-21-203.

 Calculating damages in a wrongful death case is a complicated process.

 - How dependent the plaintiff was on the deceased person.

 - The nature of their relationship.

 - The expected lifespan, earnings, and benefits of the decedent.

 - Whether or not the decedent may have also been at fault for the death.

-C.R.S. § 13-21-203.5 provides that the plaintiff may choose a soliatium in the amount of $50,000 as an alternative to non-economic damages.
-A soliatium is a separate award for damages including loss of companionship, consortium, pain and suffering, and emotional distress that is awarded upon a finding or admission of the defendant’s liability.
+C.R.S. § 13-21-203.5 provides that as an alternative to noneconomic damages, the plaintiff may choose a solatiumin the amount of $50,000.
+This is a separate award compensating for “grief or wounded feelings”—including loss of companionship, loss of consortium, pain and suffering, and emotional distress—if the defendant is found liable for the wrongful death in a trial.
 Once liability is proven, the solatium cannot be reduced, even if the decedent was comparatively negligent.

-- Surviving parents of an unmarried and childless decedent may potentially make a wrongful death claim — The parents of the deceased person are not allowed to file a wrongful death claim if the deceased person had a spouse or a child, even if the spouse or child decides not to make a claim.
+According to Colorado law, the parties entitled to bring a wrongful death claim in the state include the spouse, the heir or heirs, and a designated beneficiary.
+The surviving parents of an unmarried and childless decedent may bring a wrongful death lawsuit, but nieces, nephews, siblings, or adult adoptees may not.
+The parents of the deceased person are not allowed to file a wrongful death claim if the deceased person had a spouse or a child even if the spouse or child decides not to make a claim.

-More than one family member may be a beneficiary to a wrongful death award in Colorado.
+More than one family member may make a claim.
 Under Colorado law, the amount recovered is distributed in proportion to the pecuniary damages suffered by each individual.